Accessibility and implementation in UK services of an effective depression relapse prevention programme: Mindfulness-based cognitive therapy.

 Mindfulness-based cognitive therapy (MBCT) is a cost effective psychosocial prevention programme that helps people with recurrent depression stay well in the long term.
 It was singled out in the 2009 National Institute for Health and Care Excellence (NICE) Depression Guideline as a key priority for implementation.

-Interviews will be conducted with stakeholders involved in commissioning, managing and implementing MBCT services in each of the four UK countries, and will include interviews with stakeholders in areas where MBCT services are being implemented successfully and where implementation is not working well.
+Interviews were conducted with stakeholders involved in commissioning, managing and implementing MBCT services in each of the four UK countries, and included interviews with stakeholders in areas where MBCT services are being implemented successfully and where implementation is not working well.

-In depth case studies will be undertaken on a range of MBCT services to develop a detailed understanding of the barriers and facilitators to implementation.
+In depth case studies were undertaken on a range of MBCT services to develop a detailed understanding of the barriers and facilitators to implementation.